 Figure 5: Periscope assembly with Periscope Stabilizing Slides & Bars attached

 Moving Periscope Assembly into temporary staging position at BSC end of A7 adapter

-slide periscope Assembly on down to staging position8Figure 6
+slide periscope Assembly on the Teflon Highway Strips down to the staging position using additional Teflon Highway Strips in “Egyptian-moving” fashion.
+The staging position is where the center of the periscope assembly (the Jack Screw axis) is 18.8 inches from the inside surface of the reducing step in the A7 adapter diameter (see Figure 6).

-install at bottom of Periscope Assembly7.
+install Support Foot (D1300229) at bottom of Periscope Assembly (Figure 7).
 Requires 9/16” and 1-1/8” open-end wrenches.

-rotate , 7 to put light pressure on bottom
+rotate bottom Jack Screw (D1300228, Figure 7) to put light pressure on bottom Support Foot

-install upper
+install upper Support Foot

-rotate upper to put light pressure on upper , ensuring that jack plates do not rotate relative to the beam tube axis.
+rotate upper Jack Screw to put light pressure on upper Support Foot, ensuring that jack plates do not rotate relative to the beam tube axis.

-making small adjustments (order one turn of screw) alternately loosen upper and tighten lower to lift Assembly off of
+making small adjustments (order one turn of screw) alternately loosen upper Jack Screw and tighten lower Jack Screw to lift Assembly off of Teflon Highway Strips

-remove
+remove Teflon Highway Strips

-continue moving Periscope Assebly vertically using until it is centered vertically in the A7 Adapter
+continue moving Periscope Assebly vertically using Jack Screws until it is centered vertically in the A7 Adapter

-check that Periscope Assembly is vertical and centered (laterally) in A7 Adapter
+check that Periscope Assembly is vertical and roughly centered (laterally) in the A7 Adapter (roughly equal gap all the way around the diameter)

-tighten upper and lower to secure Assembly in A7 Adapter with approximately equal clearance around the diameter (nominal 3/4")
+tighten upper and lower Jack Screws to secure the Periscope Assembly in the A7 Adapter with approximately equal clearance around the diameter (nominal 3/4").
+Check the stability of the Support Feet against moving on the inner surface of the A7 Adapter and increase the pressure on the Jack Screws, if required.

-remove
+remove Stabilizing Slides assembly

-rotate Periscope Assembly 90 deg. such that sof Periscope Assembly are parallel to beam tube axis and the exposed face with the mirror bases (D1200726) is oriented as shown in Figure 8
+rotate Periscope Assembly 90 deg. such that the faces of the Periscope Assembly are parallel to beam tube axis and the exposed face with the mirror bases (D1200726) is oriented as shown in Figure 8

-check tightness of upper and lower ; tighten if necessary
+check tightness of upper and lower Jack Screws; tighten if necessary

 install Rotation Stabilizing Bars between Periscope Assembly and A7 Adapter wall to prevent accidental rotation (see Figure 8)